 The capital of Yukon is Whitehorse, as it was the most populated area in the territory when Yukon gained its territory status.
 Being the only city, it contains the majority of the population.
-The majority of the rest of the population is spread out over a few municipalities in the Southern half of the territory.
+The rest of the population is spread out over a few municipalities in the Southern half of the territory.

 Traditionally home to a number of First Nations peoples, it is believed that Yukon was the first region in Canada populated by people after crossing the Bering Strait.